 Use the zoom controls (+/-) or your mouse wheel to zoom in and out.
 Click the "Fit" button to automatically fit the entire design in the viewport.

 Check the box next to any brace type (e.g., X-Brace, Ladder Rungs, Tonebars, Finger Braces) to add it to your design.
 Each brace type has specific parameters you can adjust.
+You can also click the Add all button at the top of the braces panel to enable all braces in the current view at once.

 Once a brace is enabled, you can modify: